pkp/pkp-docs/translating-guide/en/managing-languages.md

 ## Install a Language

 Site Administrators can install new languages through the Administration dashboard.
-See [Learning OJS 3](/learning-ojs/en/site-administration#languages) for more information on how to install and manage languages in PKP software.
+See [Learning OJS 3.5 for Site Administrators](https://docs.pkp.sfu.ca/learning-ojs/site-admin/en/#languages) for more information on how to install and manage languages in PKP software.

 If you've translated the software into a new language that hasn't been officially released with a software update, you'll need to install it manually.
 This requires server access and some technical knowledge.